InexperiencedMe/myppal/README.md

 # myppal: My Plug-and-Play Active Learning for Object Detection
 ## Exploring active learning methods that maximize sample efficiency

-This project is based on the paper [Plug and Play Active Learning For Object Detection](https://arxiv.org/abs/2211.11612).
-It is an implementation of PPAL algorithm in Detectron2, instead of MMDetection as original paper's source code.
+This project is based on the paper [Plug and Play Active Learning For Object Detection](https://arxiv.org/abs/2211.11612) and it implements its algorithm in Detectron2, instead of MMDetection as original paper's source code.

 myppal enables you to train an Object Detection model with a specified combination of uncertainty-based sampling and diversity-based sampling.
 You can compare models that only use uncertainty, only diversity, half-half, or any proportion of the 2 sampling methods.